HallexCosta/HallexCosta/README.md

 - 🔭 I am currently specializing in the Backend...
 - 🌱 I’m currently learning NodeJS and React with Typescript and and Unit Tests following TDD.
-- 💬 Ask me about Typescript, Best practices for your code, Node Life Cycle or any tech related stuff.
+- 💬 Ask me about Javascript, Typescript, Best practices for your code, Node Life Cycle or any tech related stuff.
 - 😄 Pronouns: He/His.
 - ⚡ Fun fact: I have a lot of fun programming 😆.
 - ✨ Marked phrase: "Write the test before the application code", is the developer's equivalent to, "think before you speak".